 This fishing town in the north-east of Iceland is often considered to be one of the best whale watching locations in the world.
 It is regularly seen as Europe’s whale watching capital due to the regularity of spotting whales in the region.
 Humpback whales are the most common species in the region but you can also find others here, too.
 Melting snow and rivers rich in nutrients flow into the sea with long-lasting summers leading to large amounts of plankton, which is the main source of food for whales.
 The region even has the added bonus of the Whale Museum in the centre of town, so why not pay a visit here after heading out on your whale watching tour?
 There are ticket offices and booths on the main street and tours depart from the harbour regularly.

 It is more than likely that you will be staying in Reykjavik if you are visiting Iceland, as the capital offers the best choice for hotels, restaurants, bars and even sights.
-So it would make sense that you would look for whale watching tours leaving from the capital but is this a good place to spot whales?
-Well, it might surprise you but Reykjavik is one of the best places for whale watching in Iceland.
-The shallow nutrient-rich waters of neighbouring bay Faxaflói makes it common to spot minke whales, dolphins and porpoises.
+So it would make sense that you would look for whale watching tours leaving from the capital.
+But is this a good place to spot whales?
+Well, it might surprise you but Iceland whale watching in Reykjavik is one of the best in the country.
+The shallow nutrient-rich waters of neighbouring bay Faxaflói make it common to spot minke whales, dolphins and porpoises.
 You can also spot humpback whales here too and the convenience of its proximity to Reykjavik makes it one of the most popular destinations for tourists.